An Elizabethan masterpiece

 |Total received by the National Trust||£13.75||£10.00|

-*Park, garden, restaurant and shop: close at 5, November to February, or dusk if earlier.
-Closed 25 December.
-Hall also opens Bank Holiday Mondays (April to August).
-Only ground and middle floors open at Christmas.
+Park, garden, restaurant and shop close at 5pm during winter, or dusk if earlier.
+Hall: only ground and middle floors open at Christmas.